 Sadly, Jimmie passed away just eight months later due to health complications, leaving behind a 27-year-old pregnant widow.
 Jessie refused to forfeit her commitment to the dream she and her husband shared, however, and her resolve would prove to be the foundation on which the Mission would stand for generations to come.

 Jessie was an incredible woman of faith and dedication and ultimately kept the facility alive for a decade on her own before God called Leo Shepura to the work.
-In 1954, the duo served the first meal on Thanksgiving Day and began housing overnight guests.
+In 1954, the duo served the first meal on Thanksgiving Day and began housing overnight guests at the Mission.
 They would go on to lead one of the city’s most impactful non-profit organizations for 36 years.

 Tony Cooper was named executive director in 1990 and he helped expand the Mission’s influence and outreach through the addition of numerous facilities and programs in his 29 years at the helm.

-Royal Pines, a residential addiction recovery center for men opened in 1995 on 75 tranquil acres in Hayden, Alabama.
-Just three years later, women and children facing homelessness and other hardships began finding hope and empowerment at Jessie’s Place downtown.
+Royal Pines, a residential recovery and life restoration center for men opened in 1995 on 75 tranquil acres in Hayden, Alabama.
+Just three years later, women and children facing homelessness and other hardships began finding hope and empowerment at Jessie’s Place in downtown Birmingham.

 The ribbon cutting for the first Mission Possible Bargain Center, a thrift store aimed at providing financial support for the ever-growing ministry, took place in 2000.
-Nineteen years and five locations later, the Mission transferred ownership of the stores to King’s Home, another local non-profit.
+Nineteen years and five locations later, the Mission began leasing the thrift store locations to King’s Home, another local non-profit.